The-Marcy-Lab-School/8-2-1-knex/README.md

 main();
 ```

-* Most of the time, we'll use the `query.rows` property to get the results as an array.
+* Most of the time, we'll use the `.rows` property to get the results as an array.

 ## Writing queries using `knex.raw`